Strift/portfolio/content/articles/my-go-to-stack-to-minimize-side-projects-costs.md

   - engineering
 ---

-# Optimizing Side-Projects Costs With Serverless and JAMstack
+# Optimizing Side-Projects Costs With Serverless & Jamstack

 I'm running a [recruitment platform](/articles/launching-a-recruitment-platform-for-classic-guilds/) for WoW guilds that has been online for more than a year.
 As with most side-projects, I knew my investment could change over time.
 So before starting, I tried envisioning what it would be like to maintain it six months later.